Graduate School of Arts and Sciences

 A graduate student in a Master’s program (date of entry Fall 2012 or later) who has completed residence requirements and who needs to utilize the full range of academic services and university facilities while completing degree requirements is an Extended Master’s student and should register for the appropriate courses required to complete their program.

-A graduate student who has completed all degree requirements except the dissertation (and in some cases the teaching requirement) is eligible for continuation status.
+A PhD student who has completed all degree requirements except the dissertation (and in some cases the teaching requirement) is eligible for continuation status.
 A student in this category enrolls on a full-time basis, and is eligible for university health insurance, borrowing privileges in the library, a computer account, use of gym facilities and purchase of a parking sticker.
 They are not normally eligible for fellowships or for leaves of absence, except for health reasons.

 Continuation students must enroll before the end of the registration period each semester in CONT 500a (Graduate Research).
 For questions regarding these enrollments, please contact the Office of the University Registrar.